chidozieononiwu/mcp/servers/Azure.Mcp.Server/READMEvsix.md

 # Azure MCP Server Extension for Visual Studio Code

 All Azure MCP tools in a single server.
 The Azure MCP Server implements the [MCP specification](https://modelcontextprotocol.io) to create a seamless connection between AI agents and Azure services.
 Azure MCP Server can be used alone or with the [GitHub Copilot for Azure extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azure-github-copilot) in VS Code.
-This project is in Public Preview and implementation may significantly change prior to our General Availability.

 ## Table of Contents
 - [Overview](#overview)